 “In fact, the Ident officer did find some fingerprints on the passenger side window and the top of the driver’s side window, but they were never identified.
-They didn’t belong to Michael White, Lianna White, or their daughter.
+They didn’t belong to Michael White, Lianna White, or their daughter.”

 “Liana’s cell phone was found on the ground beside the vehicle.
 The Ident officer picked it up and turned it on.
 Thus once again destroying any fingerprints and/or DNA.
-In addition, the police never “dumped” the contents of her cell phone to see who might have called or who had been called, from the phone.
+In addition, the police never “dumped” the contents of her cell phone to see who might have called or who had been called, from the phone.”

-“In addition, this was originally phoned into the police as a “suspicious auto” complaint.
-Yet, the major crimes unit was involved as early as 10:00 am the very same day and had their mobile command bus set up in the parking lot.
-How bloody often have the police ever acted that quickly on a “missing persons” complaint.
-In fact, the original car crew who were sent to the parking lot viewed it as a potential stolen vehicle.
-They got the registered owner’s address, took the keys out of the ignition and went to the White residence and used the key to open the front door and search the house.
-No warrant.
 No signs of struggle, and no blood.
 They then returned to the parking lot and put the keys back into the ignition where they were found by the Ident officer.
 Later that same afternoon two Detectives actually took a missing persons report from Michael.
-On every other missing persons, they always wait for 48 hours before even doing any cursory inquiries.
+On every other missing person, they always wait for 48 hours before even doing any cursory inquiries.”

 “I was told from a source that it was shortly after the original car crew had been to the White residence and had called several places — including Liana’s mother and Liana’s place of work — that the police got an anonymous call saying that Liana had been murdered.”

 “Just total fucking incompetence.”
-[Bruce Dunne]
+[Bruce Dunne’s reaction]

 A VITAL REPORT COLLECTS DUST